WojciechChuchro/tower-defence/README.md

 ## Overview

-This repository is a collection of various algorithms implemented for educational purposes and practice.
+This repository is a collection of various algorithms implemented in both JavaScript and Java for educational purposes and practice.
 Each algorithm is contained within its own file for easy reference.

 ## Getting Started